chef/chef-web-docs/includes_ctl_push_jobs_client/includes_ctl_push_jobs_client_options.rst

 This command has the following syntax::

-   pushy-client OPTION VALUE OPTION VALUE ...
+   push-jobs-client OPTION VALUE OPTION VALUE ...

 This command has the following options: